digiz3d/gbge/README.md

 # GBGE

 GBGE is a tool for creating and editing Game Boy maps.
 Metatiles are a byproduct, allowing you to think and create freely.
+(You can still paint using metatiles if you like)

 ## Features